WICG/shared-storage/README.md

 ## Related work

 There have been multiple privacy proposals ([SPURFOWL](https://github.com/AdRoll/privacy/blob/main/SPURFOWL.md), [SWAN](https://github.com/1plusX/swan), [Aggregated Reporting](https://github.com/csharrison/aggregate-reporting-api)) that have a notion of write-only storage with limited output.
-Shared Storage allows for each of those use cases, with only one storage API which is easier to developers to learn and requires less browser code.
+Shared Storage allows for each of those use cases, with only one storage API which is easier for developers to learn and requires less browser code.
 We’d also like to acknowledge the [KV Storage](https://github.com/WICG/kv-storage) explainer, to which we turned for API-shape inspiration.

 ## Proposed API surface